DanielErb/maia-chess/README.md

 7. Run `move_prediction/replication-move_training_set.py`.
    1. (optional) - in relation to 6.1, if you are running on different data rather then the one we tested on you will need to modify the file - currently it take september 2019 - november 2019 and from them constructs the test file.
 If you wish to this manually there is another option in section 8.2.
+(optional) - Run `move_prediction/generate-cut_games.sh <elo-start> <elo-end> <elo-step>` - this code discards games that have less then 20 moves or didnt end in checkmate, it also cuts games to the last 20 moves if it didnt have 2 castling moves, or if it did, then till the last castling move.
 8. Run `move_prediction/replication-make-leela-files-all.sh <elo-start> <elo-end> <elo-step>`.
 For example, to run from elo 1100 to 1900 in steps of 100: `move_prediction/replication-make-leela-files-all.sh 1100 1900 100`.
    * (optional) if you haven't downloaded septeber 2019 - november 2019 and didnt modify the script in 7 you can manually get the test files - for example, in the end you will have all the train files for specific elo here `data/elo_ranges/{elo}/train/{train directories}/supervised-0/`,